Where is Tikehau Tahiti Atoll?

 The northeastern quarter of the atoll is an individual, mostly uninhabited island.
-The whole atoll is circled by an almost continuous coral reef.
+An almost continuous coral reef circles the whole atoll.

 There is a single pass deep & broad enough for navigation in & out of the lagoon: Tuheiava Pass is found on the western shore.
 The islands & islets are blanketed with coconut palms.
 The main village is named Tuherahera.